Click the article line you'd like to read below to view the article.

 Earlier this year, I was in the slums of Bombay, where I met a lady who had faced the unbearable crisis of whether to sell herself into the red-light district as a prostitute or allow her two little children to suffer.

-It was in the middle of her agonizing decision when she met two Sisters of Compassion, specially trained women missionaries, who were serving the Lord in that slum.
+It was in the middle of her agonizing decision when she met two Sisters of the Cross, specially trained women missionaries, who were serving the Lord in that slum.
 By God’s grace, the sisters were able to help her by providing vocational training and a sewing machine, so she could start her own business.
 Her children were enrolled in a GFA-supported Bridge of Hope center, where they are now receiving an education, a daily nutritious meal and so much more.

 It sobers me to think that her story could have had a completely different ending.